AI Oversight and Human Mistakes: Evidence from Centre Court: Recovering the AI Oversight Penalty

 \subsection{Structural Estimates}

 To structurally estimate the AI oversight penalty, we undertake two steps.
-First, we estimate the marginal costs of attention when there are no challenges.
-When there are no challenges, these marginal costs are fully determined by the optimal posteriors $\gamma^I(\omega^I)$ and $\gamma^O(\omega^O)$.
+First, we estimate the marginal costs of attention when there is no AI review.
+When there is no AI review, these marginal costs are fully determined by the optimal posteriors $\gamma^I(\omega^I)$ and $\gamma^O(\omega^O)$.
 Because there is a single posterior for each action in our model, the optimal posteriors are equal to the \textit{revealed posterior}, which is $P(\omega|a)$, the probability of each state conditional on the action taken.
 Our estimate of the \emph{true} revealed posterior is the \textit{observed} probability of each state conditional on the action taken.
+We present the estimates recovered from the data, along with the bootstrap standard errors obtained from drawing 1000 random samples with replacement, each containing the same number of observations as the original dataset.

-As shown in Table \ref{tab:RP}, our estimate of the revealed posterior for the ball being in when calling in is $0.599$ and our estimate of revealed posterior for the ball being out when calling out is $0.751$ for all calls within 20 mm of the line before the introduction of AI oversight.
-Based on (\ref{eqn:ki}) and (\ref{eqn:ko}), the marginal costs of attention that rationalize these values are $\kappa^{I}=2.492$ and $\kappa^{O}=0.906$.
+As shown in Table \ref{tab:RP}, our estimate of the revealed posterior for the ball being in when calling in is $0.849$, and our estimate of the revealed posterior for the ball being out when calling out is $0.876$ for all calls within 100 mm of the line before the introduction of AI oversight.
+Based on (\ref{eqn:ki}) and (\ref{eqn:ko}), the marginal costs of attention that rationalize these values are $\kappa^{I}=0.580$ and $\kappa^{O}=0.510$.

 As a second step, we use these estimated costs of attention and the observed challenge rates (our estimates of the true challenge rates $\eta^{I}$ and $\eta^{O}$) to estimate the AI oversight penalties.
-As shown in Table \ref{tab:Parameters}, for calls within 20 mm of the line, the observed challenge rates when balls were in is $0.427$ and when balls were out is $0.410$.
-Given the values of $\kappa^{I}$ and $\kappa^{O}$ determined without challenges, the rationalizing AI oversight penalties are $c^{I}=-2.003$ and $c^{O}= -0.088$.
-It is important to highlight that the AI penalty in our case can be seen as a lower bound to the costs of shaming.
+As shown in Table \ref{tab:Parameters}, the observed challenge rates when balls were in is $0.449$ and when balls were out is $0.415$.
+Given the values of $\kappa^{I}$ and $\kappa^{O}$ determined without AI review, the rationalizing AI oversight penalties are $c^{I}=-1.374$ and $c^{O}= -0.903$.
+It is important to highlight that the AI penalty, in our case, can be seen as a lower bound to the costs of shaming.
 Under the scenario that umpires do not care at all about the final outcome being correctly implemented, then the cost of shaming equals the AI oversight penalty, but otherwise, the shaming effect is bigger.
 These results are consistent with anecdotal evidence regarding the increased controversy surrounding this type of error.